Frequently Asked Questions

 What happens if I get sick?

-Medical care or counseling is available to all students through college/university health facilities, and students are referred to private doctors or hospitals and professional counselors when there is a need.
+Medical care or counseling is available to all students through university health facilities, and students are referred to private doctors or hospitals and professional counselors when there is a need.

 The INTERLINK directors and staff receive reports from teachers on students needing medical or personal attention and talk with students to see what kind of help is needed.
 All students are required to have medical insurance.
-Students can either enroll in the INTERLINK medical insurance plan upon arrival or use their own policy.
-The INTERLINK policy can cover students beyond the end of the term for an additional fee in case they plan to travel between terms or before going home.
+Students are responsible for enrolling in a health insurance policy.

 Transportation